Mar 30, 2011

 And I confess, I do cappuccino after 11 a.m.

-It's the American in me, although I don't drink cappuccino as dessert at a restaurant, after a meal of say, fried calamari and puttanesca.
+It's the American in me, although I don't drink cappuccino at restaurants after a meal of say, fried calamari and puttanesca.
 Italian coffee fundamentalists insist having cappuccino after 11 a.m. is sacrilege (tsk tsk tsk, "all that milk on a full stomach!" headshake).
 But if the mood is right, the foam is thick, and the barista is an artist, I will indulge in the occasional afternoon cap.

 This pictured above is one of the best cappuccinos I've had in a while.
 Just don't tell Giovanni, the man who's been pouring my breakfast at the counter and saving me a warm cornetto for the past 12 years.